 It shows up in the mailbox at my 70-year-old parents suburban home, but I steal it away to my city apartment and devour it page-by-page.
 My parents never even get a chance.

 But I’m 27 years old.
 Why the enthusiasm to read a magazine aimed at seniors?

 Quite simply, its because AARP Magazine is a window into the future: it discusses the issues that we young ‘uns have in store for us, whether we realize it now or not.

-So what gets discussed about in every issue?
-Two topics:
+What gets discussed about in every issue?
+Two main topics:

 That’s it.
 Almost every article is devoted to one of these two topics: your health and your money.
 Which, by the way, are intricately related.

 AARP is an association of “retired” persons, but we’re redefining retirement.
 It’s not a mode you slip into at age 62 or 65.
 Retirement happens on the day you no longer need to work for money.
 The day your passive income sets you free.
-The day you can live off your investment returns and your rental properties.
-(Have you ever considered the similarities between a rental property and an annuity?)
+The day you can live purely from your investment returns.

-So work towards financial freedom: when you’re a senior, you won’t have regrets.
+Work towards financial freedom.
+Redefine retirement, and experience financial freedom throughout your life.
+When you’re a senior, you won’t have regrets.

 Oh yeah — and if AARP is any guide, we might want to be monitoring our blood pressure, too.